 Disclosure: Some of the links on this page are affiliate links.
 However, we only include affiliate links for products and services that we love.
 For more information, see our Disclosure page.

 For context, our Main Hustle is not exactly a traditional office job.
 We are both freelancers in the area of research consulting and data science.
 We are lucky enough to have the freedom to work where we want, when we want, for a decent rate of pay.
-However, a couple years ago we were looking for ways to start building savings for our Poker Pilgrimage.
+However, a couple of years ago we were looking for ways to start building savings for our Poker Pilgrimage.

 Given that we are almost always within 10 feet of our laptops, online hustles were an easy place to start.
 They didn’t require us to leave the house, acquire any goods or materials, or *gasp* talk to anyone.